nicolasfara/phd-programme-cs-slides/content/home/slides.md

 <h3>Collective Adaptive Systems</h3>

 - Several entities that _interact_ with each other to achieve a _common goal_
-- _Coordination_[^1] as an effective way to achieve global goal in a distributed system
+- _Coordination_[^1] as an effective way to achieve global goals in a distributed system
     - **Message passing**[^11]
     - **Tuple space models**[^2]
     - **Stigmergy models**[^3]